0xSplits/docs/pages/smartcontracts/SplitMain.md

 A composable and gas-efficient protocol for deploying splitter contracts.

 *Split recipients, ownerships, and keeper fees are stored onchain as calldata &amp; re-passed as args / validated via hashing when needed.
 Each split gets its own address &amp; proxy for maximum composability with other contracts onchain.
-For these proxies, we extended EIP-1167 Minimal Proxy Contract to avoid `DELEGATECALL` for `receive()` to accept hard gas-capped `sends` &amp; `transfers`.*
+For these proxies, we extended EIP-1167 Minimal Proxy Contract to avoid `DELEGATECALL` inside `receive()` to accept hard gas-capped `sends` &amp; `transfers`.*

 ## Methods